What's The Best Thing To Moisturize Skin

 Milk has been shown to have anti-inflammatory properties.
 Dipping a washcloth in milk and applying over the skin can help in soothing dryness.
 Cream, milk, or even butter can help replenish lost oils.
-These products are completely natural and you will not have to worry about any effects, but everyone has different skin, making it a good idea to choose one that works for you.
+These products are entirely natural and, you will not have to worry about any effects, but everyone has different skin, making it a good idea to choose one that works for you.

 Oatmeal As A Moisturizer

 You can also add a cup of oatmeal to warm bath to help rehydrate your skin naturally.
 The oat product will be soothing and will help the skin in retaining moisture from your bath water.
 If you are looking for a relaxing bath, pour one cup of plain oatmeal into the tub and fill it up with warm water.
-Take a pinch of dried lavender or preferably few drops of lavender oil.
-Soak yourself in the solution for about thirty minutes.
+Take a pinch of dried lavender or preferably a few drops of lavender oil and soak yourself in the solution for about thirty minutes.
 Lavender will produce a soothing scent while oatmeal cleanses the skin and locks in moisture.

 Gentle Homemade Scrubs